 Benzema signs new two-year Real Madrid contract until 2023

-The French international forward was announced as having penned an extension to his current contract, keeping him at Santiago Bernabeu until summer 2023.
+The France international forward was announced as having penned an extension to his current contract, keeping him at Santiago Bernabeu until summer 2023.

-It is understood the 33-year-old striker will now have a €1 billion clause, seemingly ensuring the remaining years of his top level playing career will be spent in Madrid.
+It is understood the 33-year-old striker will now have a €1 billion release clause, seemingly ensuring the remaining years of his top-level playing career will be spent in Madrid.

 Editors' Picks